 - Hand woven rugs, handmade jewelery, hand painted objects and clothes

 - Advisers, guides and councilors with the human perspective to help people adjust to a rapidly changing world

 - Face to face meetings and nature walks

 - Gardening and landscaping

-You can probably think of many more high-touch good and services that will help us stay grounded in spite of A.I. everywhere.
+You can probably think of many more high-touch good and services that will keep us grounded in spite of AI everywhere.